splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

 .. code-block:: bash

-  helm upgrade splunk-otel-collector --values config.yaml splunk-otel-collector-chart/splunk-otel-collector
+  helm upgrade splunk-otel-collector splunk-otel-collector-chart/splunk-otel-collector --reuse-values
-  --reuse-values

-Use the flag ``--reuse-values`` to keep the config values you'd already set.
+* Use the flag ``--reuse-values`` to keep the config values you'd already set.
+* Use the flag ``--values config.yaml`` to override your previous configuration while upgrading.

+Read more in the official :new-page:`Helm upgrade options <https://helm.sh/docs/helm/helm_upgrade/#options>` documentation.

 .. _otel-upgrade-linux: